UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Time-of-use plans encourage customers to shift heavy energy consumption to lower-priced off-peak hours to save money.

-One of the most popular variations of dynamic pricing is the Time-of-Use plan.
+One of the absolute most popular variations of dynamic pricing is the Time-of-Use plan.
 These smart meter TOU plans adjust your per-kWh rate based on the exact time of day you draw power from the grid.
 Providers carefully design these pricing tiers to mirror the actual supply and demand mechanics of regional energy generation.

 Peak, Off-Peak, and Super Off-Peak Hours

-Critical Peak Pricing (CPP)
+Critical Peak Pricing

-When a CPP event is declared, the cost of electricity can temporarily skyrocket to more than triple the normal peak rate.
-Utility providers usually give customers a 24-hour advance warning via text message or email before initiating an event.
-If you receive a CPP alert, you must take immediate action to avoid a massive bill spike:
+When a CPP event is declared, costs can temporarily skyrocket to more than triple the normal peak rate.
+You will usually receive a 24-hour advance warning via text message or email.
+If you receive a CPP alert, you must take immediate action by aggressively pre-cooling your home before the event starts and halting all major appliance usage until the surge period officially ends.

 Why Utility Companies Use Time-of-Use Pricing